Yiyuanzmeijia/wushangshu-decision-engine/README.md

 Most AI systems generate multiple possibilities.

-WUSHANGSHU does something different: it converges complexity into a single actionable outcome.
+WUSHANGSHU does something different: it converges uncertainty into a single decision.

 Not explaining decisions.
 Making them.